USA Gymnastics

-The Women's Artistic program holds multiple annual nationally televised competitions.

 USAG was at the center of the largest sexual abuse scandal in sports history.
-Hundreds of young athletes were sexually abused over the span of two decades by coaches, gyms, and other elements overseen by USAG.
-The abuse was revealed, beginning in 2016, by reports, testimony, investigations, and prosecutions.
+From the 1990s to the mid-2010s, hundreds of gymnasts—primarily minors—were sexually abused by gym owners, coaches, and staff who worked for the organization and gymnastics programs that it oversaw.
+In the years after the scandal first drew national attention in 2016, USAG declared bankruptcy, changed its entire leadership, implemented structural reforms, and, along with two other organizations, settled lawsuits brought by victims for nearly $900 million.

 History

-Origins

 The organization was established in 1963 as the U.S. Gymnastics Federation.

 The need for a governing body had begun to appear at the 1959 Pan American Games, when friction developed between the Games' organizers, the Amateur Athletic Union, and the Olympic Gymnastics Committee.
 The NCAA was dissatisfied as well, and asked the National Association of Gymnastics Coaches to begin planning for a new national governing body.
 The U.S. Gymnastics Federation was established in 1963.
 However, resistance by the AAU, which was hesitant to relinquish control over gymnastics, and other factors meant that the new federation was not internationally recognized as the governing body of U.S. gymnastics until 1970.

 The organization was renamed USA Gymnastics in 1993.

 Sex abuse scandal

-In 2016, reports by journalists and testimony by athletes began to reveal two decades of widespread sexual abuse of hundreds of young athletes by coaches, gyms, and other elements overseen by USAG.

-USAG CEO Steve Penny was forced to resign in March 2017, but received a $1 million severance package.
-Among other actions, Penny had waited weeks to notify the FBI of sexual abuse allegations against Larry Nassar, the national team doctor through four Olympic cycles.
-Penny was arrested the following year on charged of destroying or hiding documents related to Nassar’s activities at the Karolyi Ranch.
-The charges were ultimately dismissed due to lack of evidence, but led to several reforms of the law by Congress.
-USAG placed Penny on its "permanently ineligible" list of members.